ncandio/coding_exercises_/README.md

 # coding_exercises_
-Coding exercises in Python / C++ / Go

-- two number sum with list comprehension
-Two Sum - Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
- You may assume that each input would have exactly one solution, and you may not use the same element twice.
- You can return the answer in any order.

 # Purpose Statement
 This repository does not represent my professional coding skills or production-level work.
 It serves as a personal playground and learning environment specifically designed for: